 ‘Melody’ Continue reading the main story Video For more than two decades, my home country of has had a stable democracy, as well as a thriving economy.
 At the same time, Chile has one of the largest wealth disparities in the world, reinforced by high tuition rates for secondary and college education.
 This means Chile has practically no social mobility, for how do you build a better future for yourself without education?
 This was a question I asked myself while making this short film, in which I explore music’s power to inspire children to escape poverty.
 Curanilahue is a small former coal-mining town that until recently was one of the poorest in Chile.

 Music Education in Homeschool – Guest Post Today’s guest post is from Kate at Modern Alternative Mama showing us just how easy it is to include music in our homeschool.
 Don’t forget to stop by her blog and show her some love.
 Back before I had kids, I was a music teacher.
 Since they were born, though, I haven’t been so interested in teaching other peoples’ kids, and recently stopped entirely.

+Tools for Teaching A preview of Smithsonian Folkways on iTunes U. Click the image to launch iTunes on your computer.
+Smithsonian Folkways is committed to offering educational materials to complement the music on our site.
 Homemade Musical Instruments All children love music, and what better way to inspire them than by making their own homemade musical instruments!
 Kids get to be creative in two ways, by actually creating their own instrument and then by making their own music.
 Not only are these fun crafts to make, they also make use of recycled materials, like tin cans, toilet paper and paper towel rolls.
 Easy TambourineAges 3 and up This Easy Tambourine is a great homemade instrument for any child.
 You may need to tie on the bells, put they'll love to decorate it and then play some music!
 KazooAges 3 and up This is a very fun and easy musical instrument to make!